Idu Mishmi language

 The Idu Mishmi language is a small language spoken by the Idu Mishmi people in Dibang Valley district, Lower Dibang Valley district, Lohit district, East Siang district, Upper Siang district of the Indian state of Arunachal Pradesh and in Zayü County of the Tibet Autonomous Region, China.
 There were 8569 speakers in India in 1981 and 7000 speakers in China in 1994.
 It is considered an endangered language.

 Religion

 They follow Animism and Shamanism.
 Ini Mashelo-Zinu and Nani Intaya are the supreme deities who are worshipped.
 Idu Mishmis believe that they created the universe and mankind.
 They also believe in the almighty sun and the divine spirit that governs the universe, spirits that govern nature and have a strong belief in an afterlife and spirit guides.
 They worship spirits, including benevolent and malevolent ones, and believe in the existence of ghosts.
 The Idu Mishmi tribe's shaman is called an Igu, and they perform rituals and dances to ensure the safety and health of their families and households.
 The Igu wears a coat, loin cloth, and an apron-like garment, and uses musical instruments while dancing, chanting, and singing.

+Classification

+Idu Mishmi has variously been described as Sino-Tibetan or that of one part in a family termed 'Digarish', while Blench (2024) rejects both groupings, arguing that Idu Mishmi is an isolate.